How many paid lobbyists does it take to kill thousands of animals a year?

 PETA has hired two lobbyists and its acolytes have hired five more.
 If history is any guide, they will be used to thwart lifesaving reforms.
 In terms of PETA, they will also be used to subvert regulations that would put it out of the killing business.

 Last year, the Virginia Legislature overwhelmingly passed SB 1381, requiring shelters in Virginia to be “operated for the purpose of finding permanent adoptive homes.”
 In other words, it mandated shelters do did what the public already thinks shelters do and what the dictionary says they do.
 But PETA doesn’t.
-PETA—which is licensed in Virginia as a shelter—kills 90% of the animals, adopts out only 1%, and steals animals like Maya, a happy and healthy dog, from her porch in order to kill her (and others).
+PETA—which is licensed in Virginia as a shelter—kills 90% of the animals, adopts out only 1%.

 Despite PETA’s intense effort to derail the vote, the House of Representatives voted 95 to 2 in favor of the bill.
 The bill passed the Senate by an equally lopsided vote: 35 to 1.
 And the Governor signed it.
-Opposition to PETA’s roving death squads may just be the only true bipartisan issue in Virginia.
+Opposition to PETA’s killing may just be the only true bipartisan issue in Virginia.

 What You Can Do: